VrdyEngineered/DigitalImageProcessing_LabExp/README.md

 # 📸 Digital Image Processing Lab
-This repository contains MATLAB codes, scripts, and resources for all Digital Image Processing (DIP) labs conducted during the course, guided by **[Dr. Tapan Jain](https://www.linkedin.com/in/dr-tapan-jain-18731717/?originalSubdomain=in)**.
+This repository contains MATLAB codes, scripts, and resources for all Digital Image Processing (DIP) labs conducted during the course, guided by **[Dr. Tapan Jain](https://www.linkedin.com/in/dr-tapan-jain-18731717/?originalSubdomain=in)** sir.

 ## 🧪 Introduction